Length weight calculation (window)

 Length to use

-If you choose Sum from all packages as Length to use, we recommend that you use Maximum as Width to use (see below).
+If you choose Sum from all packages, we recommend that you select Maximum for Width to use (see below).

 The length weight is calculated separately for each package, then these separate length weights are totalled.